ChristeenTJose/DinoDrill/README.md

 >
 > Whenever our object moves from ground to air, the bot will automatically press the space bar.
 >
 > Note that we are keeping track of the centroid of the object having the largest area.
-(Centroid is denoted by the red dot, and the boundaries of the object having the largest area is coloured in orange)
+(Centroid is denoted by the red dot, and the boundaries of the object having the largest area are coloured in orange)
 ---

 #### Requirements before executing the [python file]():